Amir-Ahmad/local-k8s-cluster/README.md

 ## Get started

 1. Set a LOCAL_DOMAIN_NAME in .env file.
 This domain should be a wildcard domain that redirects to 127.0.0.1.
-If you don't have one, you can use one from [here](https://gist.github.com/tinogomes/c425aa2a56d289f16a1f4fcb8a65ea65). e.g.
+If you don't have one, you can use one from [here](https://gist.github.com/tinogomes/c425aa2a56d289f16a1f4fcb8a65ea65) or [here](https://stackoverflow.com/questions/1562954/public-wildcard-domain-name-to-resolve-to-127-0-0-1). e.g.

 ```
-echo "LOCAL_DOMAIN_NAME=localtest.me" > .env
+echo "LOCAL_DOMAIN_NAME=vcap.me" > .env
 ```

 2. Create cert